 There is free parking in the church lot or on nearby streets.

-Mission's Gift Shop, which is open from 9 a.m. to 4:30 p.m. like the museum and gardens, has many gifts for Baptism, First Communion, Confirmation, Wedding, anniversary, birthday, graduation, Christmas and more!
+Mission's Gift Shop has gifts for Baptism, First Communion, Confirmation, Wedding, anniversary, birthday, graduation, Christmas and more!
 Among some of the gifts are many Bibles and an expanded section of books, bookmarks, rosaries, chaplets, statues, crucifixes, medals, pictures, paintings, picture frames, prayer coins, greeting and prayer cards in English and Espanol, bracelets, post cards, music, movies and more!
-Ask about special sale dates!
+Ask about sale dates!

 Mission's Gift Shop also has a special section about mission history in California.

-That section includes more than 30 books, bookmarks, mission foam kit and kit accessories, magnets, miniature models of missions, bells, puzzles, post cards, bracelets, souvenir spoons, cups, ceramic tile, pens and more!
+That section includes books, bookmarks, mission foam kit and kit accessories, magnets, miniature models of missions, bells, puzzles, post cards, bracelets, souvenir spoons, cups, ceramic tile, pens and more while in stock!

-San Gabriel Mission 242nd Annual Fiesta on Aug.
-30-Sept.
-1, 2013 will feature religious, historical and cultural festivities, game and food booths, bingo in the air conditioned parish center, small and large rides and free entertainment in the evenings!
-There will be Tongva Indians and historical re-enactors in mission's gardens on Aug.31-Sept.
-1, along with an art and photography show and more.
-Details will be announced later this year.
+San Gabriel Mission 244th Annual Fiesta on Sept.
+4-6, 2015 will feature religious and cultural festivities, game and food booths, bingo in the air conditioned parish center, small and large rides and free entertainment in the evenings!
 San Gabriel Mission Fiesta is a birthday celebration of the mission's founding on Sept.
 8, 1771.
 San Gabriel Mission is the birthplace of the Los Angeles region.
-There will be an announcement soon about a special event that will be added to the fiesta the Saturday before the fiesta.
-Please check this web site for the information.
+Sponsorships may be available, contact the rectory at 626-457-3035.